mhpi/generic_deltamodel/docs/how_to_run.md

 python -m dmg --config-name <config_name>
 ```

 where 'config_name' is the file name of your master configuration less the yaml extension.
-This option comes from Hydra, which is used for parsing the yaml configuration files in dMG.
+This option comes from Hydra, which is used for parsing the yaml configuration files in 𝛿MG.
 See [flags](https://hydra.cc/docs/advanced/hydra-command-line-flags/) for more details and available options.

 </br>